Comment c'est loin

 Comment c'est loin is a 2015 French quasi-autobiographical musical comedy-drama film written by French rapper Orelsan and directed by Orelsan and Christophe Offenstein.
 The film stars Orelsan and fellow French rapper Gringe, both of whom form the rap duo Casseurs Flowters, and is based on their debut studio album Orelsan et Gringe sont les Casseurs Flowters, which was released on 15 November 2013.

 The film is set over a 24-hour period in the city of Caen, Normandy, and follows Aurélien, known as Orel (Orelsan, as he was formerly known), and Guillaume, known as Gringe (himself).
 They seek to finish recording their first song together at the request of their producers Skread (himself) and Ablaye (himself), but struggle to do so as they wander around the town with friends looking for quick ways to make money and a good time.

 Comment c'est loin was premiered at the Saint-Jean-de-Luz International Film Festival on 10 October 2015, as well as being shown at the Sarlat Film Festival on 13 November 2015, before being released to the French public on 9 December 2015.
 The film has received mixed-to-positive reviews from critics, and grossed $1,001,196 in the domestic box office within its first three weeks.

 Synopsis

-After half a decade of doing next to nothing, Orelsan and Gringe are in their mid-thirties as they struggle to complete their first rap album.
+Orelsan and Gringe are in their mid-thirties and struggle to complete their first rap album.
 Their songs are mostly stories of sex and alcohol, reflecting their everyday lives in the city of Caen.
-They have never really finished a song and when they meet with their producers, they are faced with a new challenge.
-Their old issues, the fear of failure, their alcoholic friends and annoying girlfriends serve to stand in their way as they set out to finish their first song within the next 24 hours.
+They have never finished a song and when they meet with their producers, they are faced with a new challenge.
+Their old issues, the fear of failure, their alcoholic friends and girlfriends serve to stand in their way as they set out to finish their first song within the next 24 hours.